 Salaries vary widely depending on the area of law (eg family or property law), where in the country you work, level of responsibility and your experience.
 According to the Institute of Paralegals, salaries range from £14,000–£22,000 at entry level or £18,000–£25,000 as a graduate.
 This usually rises to £30,000–£40,000 for more experienced paralegals and bigger firms can pay up to £55,000.

-Apprenticeships are relatively new in the legal profession but are growing.
-Firms are starting to offer more law-based apprenticeships as time goes on.
+More firms are starting to offer law-based apprenticeships as time goes on.
 There are now many routes of apprentices to become a paralegal or a solicitor.
-Salaries for these roles For example, Womble Bond Dickinson offer a paralegal apprenticeship on a starting salary of £16,830, and Osborne Clarke LLP offer a six-year solicitor apprenticeship on a starting salary of £16,000, which increases over the course of the apprenticeship to £38,000 in the final year.
+Salaries for these roles vary.
+For example, Womble Bond Dickinson offer a paralegal apprenticeship on a starting salary of £16,830, and Osborne Clarke LLP offer a six-year solicitor apprenticeship on a starting salary of £16,000, which increases over the course of the apprenticeship to £38,000 in the final year.

 Legal secretaries perform administrative duties for law offices such as transcribing reports, filing, customer service and assisting lawyers and paralegals when needed.
 You do not need a degree to get a job as a legal secretary, and salaries can vary dramatically depending on your responsibilities, the type of firm you work for and the area of the country you are working in.

 Salaries in London start at around £20,000 and experienced legal secretaries can earn up to £45,000, according to the Institute of Legal Secretaries and PAs.

 The selection process for becoming a judge is tough, and you will need extensive legal experience as a barrister or solicitor before becoming a judge.
-According to the Ministry of Justice in 2019, judges tend to earn more than £100,000 even at the lower end of the scale, and this figure increases to more than £255,000 for the highest position as Lord Chief Justice.
+According to the Ministry of Justice in 2019, judges tend to earn more than £100,000 even at the lower end of the scale, and this figure increases to more than £260,000 for the highest position of Lord Chief Justice.